AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

    **A.** AuthN TTL property **B.** AuthZ TTL property

-1. Select the upward and downward arrows to adjust the required duration for the number of days, hours, minutes, and seconds in the **AuthN TTL** and **AuthZ TTL** properties.
+1. Select the upward and downward arrows to adjust the duration for the number of days, hours, minutes, and seconds in the **AuthN TTL** and **AuthZ TTL** properties.

->[!NOTE]
->
->A new local configuration change is pending and ready to be pushed to the server.
-The duration for AuthN TTL and AuthZ TTL across all platforms will be updated only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).
+The duration for **AuthN TTL** and **AuthZ TTL** across all platforms will be updated only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).

 **Enable platform SSO**